murry61/touchosc-reaktor-8steps/Reaktor-8STEPS-V1/README.md

 ### Instructions

 1. Load the TouchOSC template in your Tablet.
-2. Check you have enabled and working the MIDI, OCS, and Bridge connections.
+2. Check you have enabled and working the MIDI, OSC, and Bridge connections.
-3. Configure your host IP in your OSC and Bridge connections.
+3. Configure the host IP of your computer with TouchOSC Bridge in the OSC and Bridge connections.
 4. Load the Ableton Live set and the Reaktor preset files in your computer.
 5. Start the Ableton Live set.
 The first time, you would need to update the Reaktor preset location by selecting it from your file directory.
 Then save your live set.
 6. Enable Ableton Link
 7. Check you have the TouchOSC Bridge configured in Ableton as required.
 8. Check the MIDI/OSC connections are working as pictured in the setup diagram.
-9. The first time you run the template move all the controls to pick-up the controls.
+9. The first time you run the template try moving all the controls to pick-up the controls.
-10. Select a virtual instrument of your choice in another track (or an external instrument) and select Reaktor 6 as the MIDI input to receive the sequencer output.
+10. Select a virtual instrument of your choice in another Ableton track (or an external instrument) and select Reaktor 6 as the MIDI input to receive the sequencer output.
 11. Configure your sequence as you wish: direction, steps, offset, velocity, glide, gate, gate rate, bpm and so on
 12. You are ready to play.
 Enjoy!